CRM Structure & Data Model

 CRMs rarely fail because of the software.
 They fail because the system is implemented before clarity exists around ownership, process, and intent.

 CRM implementation is not a configuration exercise.
-It is an operational design problem.

 A CRM should clarify ownership, surface risk, and reduce friction between teams.
-When implemented correctly, it becomes a shared source of truth β not a compliance tool.
+When implemented correctly, it becomes a shared source of truth—not a compliance tool.

 "If we stopped enforcing this rule tomorrow, would the system still make sense?"